How to generate a customs document

 You will need to provide your full name, address and telephone number so we can get in touch with you should there be an issue with your shipment.

 2. Recipient details

 In addition, please give the recipient’s name, address, email address and telephone number.

-This is an optional field which only needs to be completed by our business senders.
-If you are a business sender and don’t already have an EORI number, you can register on the HMRC website.
+This field will only appear if you are sending to a European destination and have selected ‘Company-VAT registered’ as your VAT status.
+If you are a business sender and don’t already have an EORI number, you can register for one on the HMRC website.